 3 Ways Technology Can Help You Collect from Cash-Strapped Patients with Compassion

 South African consumers are being cautious.
-Despite some recent relief from inflation, the average consumer still feels the effects of rising fuel & food prices, not to mention ongoing electricity outages & widespread unemployment.
-Together with the country’s national elections in May this year, consumer confidence is low.
+Despite some recent relief from inflation, the average consumer still feels the effects of rising fuel, food prices & widespread unemployment.
 Reports all indicate that consumers are cash-strapped, spending only on essentials.
 What does this mean for your business?

 Healthcare is an essential service but that doesn’t mean your private medical practice is immune to consumer spending trends.
 Very few businesses can simply right off bad debt so collecting from patients is a top priority.
 Practices that want to thrive in a challenging economy are implementing smart strategies to collect money from patients.
 The best part?
 They’re leveraging technology & automation to collect outstanding balances with empathy & understanding.